hoodiecrow/thtcl/README.md

 single form (use a __begin__ form for multiple steps of computation).
 The `for´ macros are incomplete.

+As of now, the `let` and `cond` macros simply rewrite the code as good macros, while case and for/* are computed and the result substituted in the code.

 ```
 proc prepare-clauses {name env} {
     upvar $name clauses